 These elements are also the foundation of Australia’s Early Years Learning Framework (EYLF), that lists five essential outcomes, all of which are achieved through an inquiry-based approach.

-The Global Concept is the Big Idea, the overarching concept or greater purpose behind the inquiry.
-For this unit the Global Concept is "Belonging and Inclusion."
+For this unit, the Global Concept is "Belonging and Inclusion."
 It’s a natural place for Kindergarten learners to begin, as young children come together in a new social context.

 Young children bring with them the identity of home and family, and they already have a range of theories and ideas about their world.